 - A boat should be equipped with a permanently installed 25-watt VHF radio.
 A masthead antenna is preferred, but optional.
 If this is not practical, the boat SHALL be equipped with a watertight handheld VHF radio.
 Additionally, if the handheld radio is the only radio on board, there SHALL be a means to recharge the handheld radio or there SHALL be a fully charged back-up battery pack on board.
-(3.8.1, 3.8.2, 3.8.3) - □ A boat should carry a cellular phone in a waterproof container. - □ A boat SHALL carry a GPS receiver.
-(3.14) - □ A boat SHALL carry an electronic means to record the position of a man overboard within ten seconds.
-This may be a GPS receiver.
+(3.8.1, 3.8.2) - □ A boat should carry a cellular phone in a waterproof container. - □ A boat SHALL carry a GPS receiver.
+(3.14) - Crew Overboard Button A boat SHALL carry an electronic means to record the position of a man overboard within ten seconds.
+This may be the same instrument listed in 3.14 above.
+For boats with only two crewmembers, this device SHALL be accessible without having to go below deck.
 (3.15) - A boat SHALL have a permanently mounted magnetic compass independent of the boat's electrical system suitable for steering at sea.
 (3.19.1) - □ A boat SHALL have non-electronic charts that are appropriate for the race area.
-(3.20) - A boat should have a permanently installed depth sounder that can measure to depths of at least 200 ft.
+(3.20) - □ A boat should have a permanently installed depth sounder that can measure to depths of at least 200 ft.
 (61m).
 (3.18)